asseco-voice/laravel-code-quality/README.md

 After a successful installation you have 2 new Artisan commands available:

-- ``voice:git-hooks`` - will install git-hooks by copying
+- ``asseco:git-hooks`` - will install git-hooks by copying
 from `CQS/.githooks` to `SERVICE/.git/hooks` directory.
-- ``voice:tdd`` - will install real time monitoring dependencies if not already present (NPM packages + gulp file), and depending on the flags you provided (explained within the command itself) will run real time monitoring for test folders as well as files under the ``App`` folder to enable automatic tests running with notification flag
+- ``asseco:tdd`` - will install real time monitoring dependencies if not already present (NPM packages + gulp file), and depending on the flags you provided (explained within the command itself) will run real time monitoring for test folders as well as files under the ``App`` folder to enable automatic tests running with notification flag